-Uganda to Host Additional IGAD Summit: A Testament to Growing Diplomatic Role
+Uganda Gains Diplomatic Milestone: Selected to Host Extra IGAD Summit, Showcasing Regional Leadership Confidence

 IGAD: A Pillar of Regional Cooperation

 Comprising eight nations from Eastern Africa, IGAD is a trade bloc dedicated to fostering regional cooperation and development.
-The inclusion of an extra summit on Uganda’s diplomatic schedule underscores the country’s expanding role within the bloc and the recognition it receives from its neighbours.
+The inclusion of an extra summit on Uganda's diplomatic schedule underscores the country's expanding role within the bloc and the recognition it receives from its neighbors.

 Addressing Regional Conflicts

 Set for Thursday, January 18, the emergency summit has a critical agenda: addressing the ongoing conflict in Sudan and pushing for a ceasefire and peaceful dialogue.
-In this endeavour, South Sudan is playing a proactive role to mediate the conflict.
+In this endeavor, South Sudan is playing a proactive role to mediate the conflict.
 Additionally, the contentious issue between Somalia and Ethiopia is also on the table for discussion, with the aim to resolve it peacefully.

 A Step Towards Greater Regional Stability